axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 ----------------------------------------------
 1. Open the case details

-2. Click on the **Switch to Edit Mode** button to drag, drop and resize widgets.
+2. Click on the :guilabel:`Edit` button to drag, drop and resize widgets.

 |how-to-switch-to-edit-mode|